Malivil/TTT-Randomat-20/README.md

 That being said, I have created my [own version of the ULX Module](https://steamcommunity.com/sharedfiles/filedetails/?id=2096758509) which supports these new events as well as dynamic event loading with little-to-no developer interaction

 # Special Thanks
-- [Dem](https://steamcommunity.com/profiles/76561198076733538) for the 'TTT Randomat 2.0' mod which this is an update to.
+- [Dem](https://steamcommunity.com/profiles/76561198076733538) for the "TTT Randomat 2.0" mod which this is an update to.
-- [Gamefreak](https://steamcommunity.com/id/realgamefreak) for the 'TTT Randomat' mod which THAT was an update to.
+- [Gamefreak](https://steamcommunity.com/id/realgamefreak) for the "TTT Randomat" mod which THAT was an update to.
 - Alex from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the fix for traitors not being completely blinded.
-- [Grodbert](https://steamcommunity.com/id/Grodbert) for the [SCP-871](https://steamcommunity.com/sharedfiles/filedetails/?id=1992626478) model which is used in the 'The Cake is a Lie' event
+- [Grodbert](https://steamcommunity.com/id/Grodbert) for the [SCP-871](https://steamcommunity.com/sharedfiles/filedetails/?id=1992626478) model which is used in the "The Cake is a Lie" event
 - u/LegateLaurie on Reddit for the idea for the "Shh...
 It's a Secret!" event
 - u/Shark_Shooter on Reddit for the idea for the "Come on and SLAM!" event
 - u/zoxzix89 on Reddit for the idea for the "Time Warp" event